SNAP & EBT Appeal Representation

 - Permanent Disqualification: The most severe punishment that the USDA hands out also tends to be the most over-utilized option that the Food and Nutrition Service turns to for most SNAP Violation letters.
 A permanent disqualification means that you personally, as the SNAP Applicant, may not ever again own or operate a store, in any state, that involves an EBT machine.
 The permanent disqualification cannot be undone unless you appeal the matter immediately.
 You should contact our offices immediately upon receiving any letter accusing you, your staff or your firm of trafficking, or otherwise seeking a permanent disqualification.
 Contact us today to learn more.

 - Imposition of Civil Money Penalties: If you have been permanently disqualified and subsequently sell your store or close your business, the USDA may send you a letter imposing a fine of not more than $59,000 for selling your business.
 This fine is appealable within ten days of receiving a letter from the Department indicating that they are seeking to impose the fine against you.
 If you fail to appeal the matter, then the Department will levy the fine against you and may pursue you for every dollar.

-The appellate brief is submitted to the Administrative Review Division, who in turn, review the information provided by the Food and Nutrition Service, the information provided by our office and compare those with the case law and regulatory law we present to make a Final Agency Determination.
+The appellate brief is submitted to the Administrative Review Division.
+An Administrative Review Officer will look through the information provided by the Food and Nutrition Service, the information provided by our office and compare those with the case law and regulatory law we present to make a Final Agency Determination.
 The final determination can take weeks or months (depending on the circumstances) to complete.
+However, we can help push your appeal more quickly to help minimize the damage to your store.
 Once the Administrative Review Division has completed the Final Agency Determination, the report is issued to our office and to the Food and Nutrition Service.